Keeping good medical records

-- If surgery was done, a copy of the operative report.
+- If your child had surgery, a copy of the operative report.

-- If your child was in the hospital, a copy of the discharge summaries that doctors prepare when patients are sent home.
+- If your child stayed in the hospital, copies of the discharge summaries that doctors prepare when patients are sent home.

 - A list of the final doses of each drug your child had.
-(Certain chemo drugs have specific long-term side effects.
-If you can get a list of these from the pediatric oncologist, this would also help any new doctor.)
+(Certain chemo drugs have specific long-term side effects.)

 - If radiation was given, a final summary of the dose and field.

-It is also very important to keep your child's health insurance.
-Tests and doctor visits cost a lot, and even though no one wants to think of the cancer coming back, this could happen.
+It is also very important to keep your child’s health insurance coverage.
+Tests and doctor visits cost a lot, and even though no one wants to think of the leukemia coming back, this could happen.